mastersign/mediacategorizer-distillery/doc/data-structures.md

   _integer number_ `[0..n]` identifying the alternate phrase in the result

 ## Job File
-A job file is the input for the speech recognition result analysis.
+File in [Clojure EDN syntax](http://edn-format.org/) with file extension `.aj`.
-A job is encoded as a job description structure.
+It is the input for the speech recognition result analysis and contains a job description structure.
 Part of a job is a name, a number of categories, a number of videos, and additional parameters like the output directory.
 ### Job Description